 - Device intelligence

 Consumer devices have been long used as a means for identity in the digital world.
 Activity from a device previously associated with trusted user activity is typically automatically identified as a trusted user with no further inspection.
-Fraudsters take advantage of this.
-With new data available to fraudsters, they purchase cloned fingerprints of trusted devices.
+Attackers take advantage of this.
+With new data available, they purchase cloned fingerprints of trusted devices.
 Alternatively, they leverage random device characteristics to appear as a new device.

 - IP addresses and location